-The site selection process for the National Radioactive Waste Management Facility has involved voluntary nomination, community consultation and technical assessments over 4 years.
+The site selection process for the National Radioactive Waste Management Facility has involved voluntary nomination, public and community consultation and technical assessments over 6 years.

 The National Radioactive Waste Management Facility Taskforce led this process in line with the National Radioactive Waste Management Act 2012.
 The Australian Radioactive Waste Agency (ARWA) is continuing this process.

 More than 40 sites across Australia were volunteered.
 After assessing site characteristics, Napandee, near Kimba in the Eyre Peninsula, South Australia, was declared as the site to host the facility.

 The nuclear industry is one of the most regulated in Australia.
 The construction and operation of the facility will follow strict safety and security policies.

-The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) is the government’s primary authority on radiation protection and nuclear safety.
+The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) is the Australian Government’s primary authority on radiation protection and nuclear safety.
 It is responsible for independently regulating the use of radiation by Commonwealth entities, including licensing, compliance, inspection, and enforcement.